princyok/princyok.github.io/_posts/2020-05-11-optimize-a-neural-network-from-scratch.markdown

 b_{new}=b_{old}-\gamma\frac{\partial J}{\partial b_{old}}
 $$

 The equations are applied to each of the parameter values in the network.
+That is, these equations are applied to each scalar element of the matrices $$\mathbf{W}$$ and $$\mathbf{B}$$.

+All that's left now is to implement in code the equations presented in this article.